XRPLF/xrpl-dev-portal/content/references/protocol-reference/serialization.md

 ### Issue Fields
 [STIssue]: #issue-fields

-_(The "Issue" or "STIssue" type is part of multiple proposed extensions to the XRP Ledger protocol, including [XLS-30d: Automated Market Maker](https://github.com/XRPLF/XRPL-Standards/discussions/78) :not_enabled: and [Federated Sidechains](federated-sidechains.html) :not_enabled:)_
+_(The "Issue" or "STIssue" type is part of multiple proposed extensions to the XRP Ledger protocol, including [XLS-30d: Automated Market Maker](https://github.com/XRPLF/XRPL-Standards/discussions/78) :not_enabled: and [Federated Sidechains](federated-sidechains.html) :not_enabled:)_ <!-- SPELLING_IGNORE: 30d -->

 Some fields specify a _type_ of asset, which could be XRP or a fungible [token](tokens.html), without an amount.
 These fields have consist of one or two 160-bit segments in order: